ChIP Sequencing Services

 |*Minimum Assay Requirements|

 *NOTE: Fold enrichment of the samples must be given to continue with library preparation.
 A 4-fold enrichment is required.
+ChIP-Seq libraries will be given to users to perform qPCR assay to confirm that a minimum 2-fold enrichment is maintained after library preparation.

 - Carrier DNA used as a blocking agent during the immunoprecipitation process can serve as a template during library construction and will form clusters when sequencing.